kavitakamat21/sql_sales_p1/README.md

      FROM retail_sales
      GROUP BY 1

-Write a SQL query to find the average age of customers who purchased items from the 'Beauty' category.
+4.Write a SQL query to find the average age of customers who purchased items from the 'Beauty' category.

     SELECT
         ROUND(AVG(age), 2) as avg_age